Abstract Submission

 IMPORTANT DATES AND DEADLINES

-• Abstract selection and final programme by Scientific Committee: late January 2024
+• Abstract selection and final programme by Scientific Committee: TBA

 The maximum number of abstracts each cohort or cohort collaboration can submit is SIX.
 At most FOUR abstracts per cohort will be accepted (resulting in a maximum of FOUR persons per cohort).
 Purely methodological abstracts (which might use example data from a cohort) do not count as one of the six submissions for that cohort.
 At most TWO methodological abstracts can be submitted by one person.